Community funding application information

 Community funding

-Funding was announced in October 2023.
+Funding was announced to communities in December 2024.

 Communities and amount of funding